girishji/bufline.vim/README.md

 I have been using statusline to permanently display buffer list.
-While switching buffers it helps to know what other buffers are open and which is the alternate buffer.
+While switching buffers it helps to know what other buffers are open and which is the alternate buffer (`:b#`).
 This plugin does not set the statusline, but instead provides a buffer list suitable for including in statusline.
 There is some useful highlighting options to distinguish active and alternate buffers.
 Since so much space is wasted on statusline why not put it to good use?